the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [4.11.6.0] 2020-04-20 =

+* Feature - Added a helper method to check if a given plugin is active.
+Usually a Modern Tribe plugin.

 = [4.11.5.1] 2020-03-23 =

 * Fix - Assets class modification to prevent JavaScript and CSS failing to load when `SCRIPT_DEBUG=true` [TCMN-52]